Azure/terraform-azurerm-avm-res-azurestackhci-logicalnetwork/examples/dhcp/README.md

 ### <a name="input_custom_location_name"></a> [custom\_location\_name](#input\_custom\_location\_name)

-Description: Enter the custom location name of your HCI cluster.
+Description: The name of the custom location.

 Type: `string`